ben833/slack-vote/README.md

 # slack-vote
 A voting bot created with Node

-Slack users will be able to send a message to @vote-bot with their vote.
-For example:
+Slack users will be able to start a poll and vote in a slack channel, using Outgoing Integrations.
+Users will be able to enter these commands in the room:
 ```
-@vote-bot: start poll "Chinese" "Pizza" "Indian" "Tex Mex"
+start poll "Chinese" "Pizza" "Indian" "Tex Mex"
-@vote-bot: vote pizza
+vote pizza
 ```

 The bot will then respond with the results of the vote so far: